falkheiland/user-config/README.md

 │               └── traefik-plugin-geoblock
 └── shared
 # clone the repo
+# !!! it is recommended to fork that repo to your own account and clone from there.
+# !!! this way you can work on and use your own configuration.
 git clone git@github.com:falkheiland/user-config.git
 # display the user-config dir structure (excerpt)
 tree -a user-config/